 Speaking of CrocoBlock and Divi, you can’t help finding things these subscription services hold in common.
 The functionality is implemented differently, it is based on different page builders – yet, it is there, and it is equally easy to use should you need it.

-Let’s compare Divi to CrocoBlock subscription to find out what are these basic similarities.
+Let’s compare Divi to CrocoBlock subscription to find out these basic similarities.

 1.Based on Live Page Builder

 Both Divi and CrocoBlock subscription services are based on live page builders.
-While Divi has its own visual builder, CrocoBlock is based on Elementor free open-source page builder, that’s popular all around the world.
+While Divi has its own visual builder, CrocoBlock is based on Elementor free open-source page builder, which is popular worldwide.

 - In Divi, you have the popup window that gives you access to the module settings.
 Usually divided into Content, Design and Advanced blocks.